-Town site of Richland (later Orange) established by 2 Los Angeles Attorneys, A. B. Chapman and Andrew Glassell.
+Town site of Richland (later Orange) established by two Los Angeles Attorneys, A. B. Chapman and Andrew Glassell.
 A Los Angeles County surveyor divides the tract into 8 5-acre blocks with 20 lots in each block.
 Eight lots were reserved in the middle of town for a plaza.

 Richland subdivision placed on the market by Chapman and Glassell.
 Captain William T. Glassell, Andrew's brother and a former Confederate Navy officer, is hired as Tract Agent.
 The first building in Richland is Captain Glassell's 2-room home and tract office on the west side of the Plaza Square, just south of Chapman Avenue.
 The first orange trees in the city are planted outside his office.